Daily readings

 Saturday, February 28, 2026

 Saturday of the 1st week of Lent.
 Lent.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaturday of the 1st week of Lent